Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

-Attendance: Excellent.
-Pupil absence rates are quite low and the incidence of persistent absence is very low.
+Attendance: Above average.
+Pupil absence rates and the incidence of persistent absence are both quite low.

 Environment: Above average.
 Air pollution, traffic accidents and crime are all quite low.